-I first met Mike the Gardener about a year ago when he was a guest on The Are We Crazy, Or What?
-Podcast.
-I had been a follower of his Facebook page and podcast for a few years and I knew he was a gardening expert, but wasn't one of those gardening gurus that only gardened with those "one specific brand, not available in my area, outrageously expensive" gardening products.
+I first met Mike the Gardener about a year ago when he was a guest on my podcast.
+I had been a follower of his Facebook page and podcast for a few years and I knew he was a gardening expert, but wasn’t one of those gardening gurus that only gardened with those “one specific brand, not available in my area, outrageously expensive” gardening products.
 He is a normal gardener, and even more to his credit he graciously granted me and my little podcast an interview.
-We've been friends ever since.
-The story doesn't end there, though.
+We’ve been friends ever since.
+The story doesn’t end there, though.

 You’d think that I would have signed up for his Seeds of the Month Club right there and then, but I didn’t.
 I confess I was seduced by seed catalogs; it’s easy to not have your head on straight after looking at those gorgeous pictures, but after buying over $120 on seeds this year from a company with one of those catalogs, no doubt half of the money will go into the publishing of that gardening porn, well, I knew there had to be a better way.
 So I asked Mike more about his Seeds of the Month Club.

 I’m not saying you should never buy from a seed catalog again.
 There is a time and place for sprouting seeds, and exotic round white cucumbers are always fun to grow every once in a while.
 But I wanted a seed source that I could depend on for my harvest and preserving.
 That’s not to say Mike doesn’t send out a few interesting things once in a while, but for the most part, it’s vegetables and herbs you don’t have to look-up on the internet to know what to do with them.

 I have to say I am very impressed with the Seeds of The Month Club, and here’s why: